elfrucool/spring-batch-workshop/exercise-1/README.md

 ## ENOUGH SPEAKING, START ACTION:

-We will produce the _must have_ practice when learning a new technology: _hello world_ in Spring Batch
+We will produce the classical _hello world_ in Spring Batch

 You need to perform the following 5 tasks: